 2019 is the fiftieth anniversary of the Ely inquiry – widely seen as the first public inquiry into a scandal in the NHS.
 Since then, NHS inquiries have proliferated.
-Yet there is still relatively little central government guidance available on how to set up and run a public inquiry – despite recommendations from parliamentary committees, the Institute for Government and others.
+Yet there are still relatively few public inquiry guidelines available from central government.
+This is despite recommendations from parliamentary committees, the Institute for Government and others.

 So what are the very basic questions that ministers and potential inquiry chairs absolutely should consider before setting up or agreeing to run a public inquiry?
 This article does not provide all the answers.
 It is a very elementary primer.